TN 10 (04-26)

 1. 1.

-Update the WC/PDB allegation.
+Update the WC/PDB allegation on Form SSA-795 or the RPOC.
 Note the time limitations on SSA processing of appeals.
-See Time Limit for Filing Appeal in GN 03101.010; also see Good Cause for Extending Time Limit in GN 03101.020.
+See Time Limit for Filing Administrative Appeal in GN 03101.010; also see Good Cause for Extending Time Limit to File an Appeal in GN 03101.020.

 2. 2.

-Accept allegations of the WC/PDB rate in file if you are unable to obtain updated WC/PDB verification quickly.
+Accept the NH's allegation of the new WC/PDB rate in the file if you are unable to obtain updated WC/PDB verification within 10 days (plus 5 days for mail).
 If no rate is given, use the State maximum rate to compute offset.
-See the Chart of States Maximum WC Benefits in DI 52150.045.
+See Chart of States' Maximum Workers' Compensation (WC) Benefits in DI 52150.045.
 Develop for proof on a post-adjudicative basis.

 3. 3.